jallex/website-portfolio/README.md

 Welcome to the code for my portfolio website (a current work in progress)!

-This project was bootstrapped with create-react-app, styling done with CSS and Bootstrap and 3D components done with Three.js
+This project was made with create-react-app, styling done with CSS and Bootstrap and 3D components done with Three.js

 To do:
-- Fix about page
 - make a "Read more" button on code
-- Create demo reel and add it to demo section
-- Render some raytracer examples and add to code section
+- Make artwork modal upon being clicked
 - Update all coding cards in general
 - Update 3D Modeling and Animation section
-- Make artwork modal upon being clicked
+- Render some raytracer examples and add to code section
+- Create demo reel and add it to demo section